Giulia Foscari & Francesco Bandarin

 Directed by Giulia Foscari and Francesco Bandarin, Antarctica 200 relies on the close collaboration of a group of global experts from the fields of architecture, engineering, science, glaciology, international law, anthropology, fashion technology, literature and art.

-Ranging from the scale of clothing (arguably the first architectural envelope at Antarctic latitudes) to that of the rapidly transforming polar territory, the body of research will be debated in occasion of the 2020 Venice Architecture Biennale and will ultimately be disseminated in the form of a Publication.
+Ranging from the scale of clothing (arguably the first architectural envelope at Antarctic latitudes) to that of the rapidly transforming polar territory, the body of research will ultimately be disseminated in the form of a Publication.